DefaultValue/dockerizer_for_php/Readme.md

 ## Modules installation testing ##

 The `magento:test-module-install` command allows testing modules installation on the existing Magento 2 instance.
-Command will clear the existing Magento instance and runs an installation.
-If it is required to test modules installation at the same time with Magento installation use option `together` or short `t`.
+Command will clear and reinstall the existing Magento instance.
+Use option `together` or short `t` if it is required to test installing modules together with Magento itself and Sample Data modules.

 Usages: